mendersoftware/mender-docs/06.Artifact-creation/04.Sign-and-verify/docs.md

 To make it easier to provision your devices with the public verification key and corresponding Mender Client configuration, Mender has integration with the Yocto Project.
 Please refer to the documentation for [Artifact signing and verification keys](../../04.Artifacts/10.Yocto-project/03.Building-for-production/docs.md#artifact-signing-and-verification-keys) to see how to include them.

-!!!
-You should store the public verification key on *persistent storage* on the device where the Mender client runs, as the key should not change across deployments (except when doing key rotation).
-By default it is present on the data partition.